Maanav-s/Ink_Tokenizer/docs/running-inference.md

 ### GPU — get one for bulk work

 CPU works, but not at dataset scale.
 InkSight decodes autoregressively: one word's ink is hundreds of sequential decoder steps.
-Measured on this WSL box (CPU only, no AVX-512): roughly **40 s to load the graph and minutes for a single word**.
-A page is dozens of words, and a corpus is thousands.
+Measured end-to-end on a CPU-only box (WSL2, no AVX-512, 250x126 input): **11.5 s to load the graph, then 181 s for a single word** — 11 strokes, 145 points.
+At that rate a 40-word page is over two hours and a corpus is not worth starting.

+Use the GPU box for anything past a smoke test.

 For GPU, change the tensorflow pin in `pyproject.toml` to `tensorflow[and-cuda]==2.20.0` and re-sync. `ink-tokenizer doctor` prints the